Harika-SVL/Networking-AWS/notes.md

 ## AWS Layer 4 load balancing using Network Load Balancer

+* A LOAD BALANCER serves as the single point of contact for clients.
+It distributes incoming traffic across multiple targets, such as Amazon EC2 instances.
+This increases the availability of your application.
+You add one or more listeners to your load balancer.
+* A LISTENER checks for connection requests from clients, using the protocol and port that you configure, and forwards requests to a target group.
+* Each TARGET GROUP routes requests to one or more registered targets, such as EC2 instances, using the TCP protocol and the port number that you specify.
+You can register a target with multiple target groups, can configure health checks on a per target group basis.
+Health checks are performed on all targets registered to a target group that is specified in a listener rule for your load balancer.

 * We need two ec2 instances with webserver page with no public_IP address (using already created image-WebServer)
 * we have created a bastion instance to test the connectivty